 Finally I was back at the public beach below La Bargesse campsite.
 Ahead was the big weir before the red brick rail bridge I’d crossed on the train a few days earlier (left).
 Here again the book now suggests ‘portage right’ and other convoluted options – perhaps a simple left/right mistake?
-You simply take out at the grassy park, river left, walk over a little footbridge and put back in below the weir under the railway bridge and above a shallow rapid.
+Instead you simply take out at the grassy park, river left, walk over a little footbridge and put back in below the weir under the railway bridge and above a shallow rapid.

 Once again, I’m amazed at the true amphibiousness of these packrafts, especially if not hauling camping gear on the trail.
 A long walk to dodge gnarly or closed stages is (potentially) easily done, even carrying an inappropriate kitbag.
 With plenty of time to catch my train, I dried off, got changed and walked over to Brioude for a coffee and cake in the town square below the basilica’s decorated tower.
 In the hills all around the petrified volcanos and lush grassy valleys of the Auvergne countryside could easily withstand more exploring on foot, by pedal or with paddle.

 The basic gear you need for packrafting adventures so you don’t end up as above, or simply just inconvenienced and wet.
 For general camping kit (sleeping, eating, washing) you’ll find lists all over the internet and beyond.
 Mixing paddling with walking, I prefer a 1-kilo down bag, a compact tent, a thick, full-length air mat and a Pocket Rocket-like burner with a big Tatonka or MSR 500ml+ pot/cup and a Gimp stove for back-up Below, I suggest cheap alternatives in green.
-A cheap alternative to a proper packraft is of course… a Slackraft but you’ll only every buy one once ;-)
+A cheap alternative to a proper packraft is of course… a Slackraft but you’ll only every buy one once.

 1. A pack for your raft